How can we help you?

 - Are under the influence of drugs or alcohol.

-Sometimes, a driver who hits a pedestrian is not the only party at fault.
+Sometimes, a driver who hits a person is not the only party at fault.

 - Unsafe roads;